 Curtis Wilkey attended San Francisco College of Mortuary Science.
 He is currently employed as the full-time manager at Sundberg-Olpin Mortuary.

 1988 brought the first full-time, non-family member employee.
 In 1993, the first full-time secretary was hired and in 1996, a second funeral director was hired.
-Today, the mortuary staffs six full-time licensed directors, four secretaries and six part-time assistants.
+Today, the mortuaries staff Four full-time licensed directors, two funeral interns, four secretaries and six part-time assistants.

 To better serve the families in Mapleton, the mortuary added a facility there in 2004.
 It is the first phase of what will eventually be a full-service mortuary.